Patrolavia/botgoram/README.md

 # Botgoram - State-based telegram bot framework, in Go

 Botgoram is state-based telegram bot framework written in go.
-It is built on top of a rewritten version of [tucnak/telebot](https://github.com/tucnak/telebot).
+It is inspired by [tucnak/telebot](https://github.com/tucnak/telebot).

 Current it is still under development, not usable now.